hugglesfox/pcode-style-guide/README.md

 ### 2.4.
 Booleans

 Booleans are a binary data type meaning they have 1 of two possible values (true or false).
-Booleans should be use pascal case.
+Booleans should be use upper case.

 ```
 // Good
-True
+TRUE
-False
+FALSE

 // Bad
 true
 false
-TRUE
+True
-FALSE
+False
 ```

 ### 2.5.
 Tuples